TeamHypersomnia/Hypersomnia/docs/pages/todo/reassurements.md

 summary: We don't need to do this yet, because...
 ---

-- We'll separate servers by tickrate
-	- So for now don't bother worrying about calculating tickrate based on number of players

-- Ensure that the main's presolve doesn't change the solvable
-	- Indeed it is only about debug lines

-- Force autosaving for when setting a value in editor causes a crash?
-	- Actually this is pretty interactive so the cause will be readily known; not necessary

-- It makes little sense to enable editor GUI inside gameplay mode.
-	- We'll just make it possible to interact with imgui controls in-game.
-	- We don't have some fancy replay-preview stuff like in that other game we saw somewhere...
-	- and anyway it's better to move some important objects while paused, while we can snap to grid, etc.

-- For now, don't make commands for creating/deleting/duplicating mode rulesets
-	- Just in testbed populate all types with one ruleset instance

-- For now don't worry about maximum size, it's enough until DM
+- For now don't worry about maximum texture size, it's enough until DM
 	- In production, we will always reserve max used ever on startup
 		- we'll reserve the maximum (which will probably be half the maximum texture GPU size)
 	- In debug builds, we'll really do whatever

-- Further parallelizing the neon maps is not quite worth the effort.
+- Finer-grained parallelization of the neon maps is not quite worth the effort.
 	- Ultimately, we won't have such giants anyway.

 - We will keep the audiovisual state global for all setups.